 Effective May 28, parties in pending cases have the same amount of time to submit their filings as they had remaining at the time the March 14 emergency order went into effect.
 Parties are required to submit a “Certificate of Timeliness” with each filing to show the calculation of the new filing deadline.
 Parties may file a motion for reconsideration or seek extensions of time for good cause related to the COVID-19 pandemic or otherwise.

 Second, a specific order will be issued in almost all new cases docketed in the court on or after May 28, 2020, directing that the normal deadlines under the court’s rules will be in effect and will not be subject to tolling or extension under the emergency order, although parties may seek extensions of time for good cause related to the COVID-19 pandemic or otherwise.
 Additionally, the court amended its rules on May 21 to add a temporary new Rule 11.1 (Filings Affected by Judicial Emergency Orders), effective May 28, to allow the court to determine that new proceedings have been timely filed.
 The rule requires parties to attach a Certificate of Timeliness to filings affected by any statewide or local circuit judicial emergency order, showing the calculation of the new filing deadline.
-This rule will expire in 180 days unless extended.
+This rule was to expire in 180 days unless extended.